mmoamenn/Assertive-Touch/README.md

 # FloatingShortcutButton_Android

-Android library that show a floating button in your app screens you can drag and drop it in any location of the screen and on presse in it navigate to any location in the screen.
+Android library that show a floating button in your app screens you can drag and drop it in any location of the screen and on press it navigate to any location in the application.

 **Sample**